What is tooth decay?

 - Have regular check-ups with the dentist.

-Preventing tooth decay with brushing and good dental care
+How to prevent tooth decay: brushing teeth and dental care

 Cleaning and caring for children’s teeth early on sets up good dental habits for life.
-The following articles have information about cleaning, brushing, toothpaste, toothbrushes, dental floss and interdental brushes for children of different ages:
+The following articles have information about cleaning, brushing, toothpaste, toothbrushes and dental floss for children of different ages:

 - Dental care for newborns